 If you read financial news or finance blogs, you have heard (a lot) about cryptocurrencies and especially Bitcoin.
 You probably have read some success stories where people made a fortune investing in one cryptocurrency.
 You also probably have read stories where people have lost a fortune with them.
-But what is a cryptocurrency?
+But what is cryptocurrency?
 And how do they work?

-In this post, I will answer these questions for you.
+In this article, I will answer these questions for you.
 It could be interesting to know precisely how they work.
 You probably have heard of the words blockchain, miner, or even hash function.
 We will see how they come into play for cryptocurrencies.

-I will not cover the investment quality of cryptocurrencies in this post.
+I will not cover the investment quality of cryptocurrencies in this article.
 I plan to discuss that in another post.
 Finally, in a later post, I will also discuss the history of cryptocurrencies since their creation.

 As their name indicates, cryptocurrencies are a form of currency.
 What is important here is that they are entirely digital.
 They only exist in a computer data format.
 You cannot have notes representing cryptocurrencies.
 You cannot put them in your wallet unless you put a USB key in your wallet!

 Another essential fact is that they are entirely decentralized.
 There is no central authority that can emit currencies.
 There is not even a central computer.
 The entire network is collaborating to produce and manage the cryptocurrency.
 And each transaction is validated cryptographically by miners.

 The other part of the name tells you they use cryptography.
 Cryptocurrencies are based on cryptography to make them a safe and decentralized system.
 As it is, cryptography is used to validate signatures and prevent invalid or fraudulent transactions.

 The most important part of each cryptocurrency is its ledger.
 There is a ledger containing the entire history of the transactions.
 That means you can find the number of currencies of each user by reading the whole ledger.

 How does it work?